sfepy/sfepy/doc/development.rst

 ------

 Several specific topics that we wish to address in the future are listed below.
-If you are a domain expert in some of those, and would like to contribute code/advice to our project, do not hesitate to contact us (either directly: cimrman3(at)ntc.zcu.cz, or on `our mailing list`_)
+If you would like to contribute code/advice to our project with respect to these topics, do not hesitate to contact us (either directly: cimrman3(at)ntc.zcu.cz, or on `our mailing list`_)

 - finish/improve IGA implementation (see :ref:`isogeometric_analysis`):